snowplow-archive/snowplow.github.com/README.md

 4. How to perform analyses using SnowPlow
 5. Overview of the Professional Services we offer around SnowPlow

 We welcome fixes and improvements!
-In particular on the analysis side, there are a wide range of ways SnowPlow can be used, and we can't possibly hope to cover them all ourselves.
+In particular on the analysis side, there is a wide range of ways SnowPlow can be used, and we can't possibly hope to cover them all ourselves.
 If you've used it for a specific type of analysis, we'd love you to share it here.
 Please fork the repo, make your changes and then create a pull request.

 All content is copyright (c) 2012 SnowPlow Analytics Ltd and not to be reused without permission.